| | |

 Glaumbaer

-Glaumbaer turf farmhouse is much like Laufás, with the row of turf-covered peaks and a church next door, but it’s somewhat bigger.
+Glaumbaer turf farmhouse is much like Laufás, with the row of turf-covered peaked roofs and a church next door, but it’s somewhat bigger.
 Like Laufás, the rooms are furnished to period.
-It also has a couple of later wooden houses nearby to see the architecture of the later period.
+It also has a couple of later wooden houses nearby to see how Icelandic architecture evolved away from turf construction.
 See my article on Icelandic turf houses.

 Seen from a side view, some of Glaumbaer's front gables are visible: white with a mustard-yellow trim.
 They vary in size, but none is more than two storeys.
 All are covered with grassy roofs.
 A red church steeple peeks up behind the turf farmhouse.